lukasreimer/RevitPythonScripts/README.md

 # RevitPythonScripts

 This is a library of small Python scripts for Revit.
-They can be used with Revit Python Shell directly from the Revit Ribbon or the Revit Python Shell interactive scriptiung environment.
+They can be used with Revit Python Shell directly from the Revit Ribbon or the Revit Python Shell interactive scripting environment.

 ## Installation of Revit Python Shell